e-CLOSE/Toolbox/Tools/Streamyard.md

 - multistreaming to many platforms at once
 - easy bringing in guests
 - on-brand and professional streams
-- interacting with viewers and show comments on screen
+- interacting with viewers and showing comments on screen

 ## Additional details